Therapeutic Effects of Infrared Treatment

 3. It relieves muscle spasms.

-Muscle spasms have long been observed to be reduced through the use of heat, be they secondary to underlying skeletal, joint, or neuropathic logical conditions.
+Muscle spasms have long been observed to be reduced through the use of heat, whether they’re due to skeletal, joint, or neurological conditions.

 This result is possibly produced by the combined effect of heat on both primary and secondary afferents from spindle cells and from its effects on Golgi tendon organs.
 The effects produced by each of these mechanisms demonstrated their peak effect within the therapeutic temperature range obtainable with radiant heat.